massoncheg/forgejo-docs/docs/admin/database-preparation.md

 2. Protect the `root` user with a secure password or disable the login.

 3. If you use a PostgreSQL version lower than 14, the `md5` challenge-response encryption scheme for password authentication is used by default.
 Nowadays this scheme is not considered secure anymore.
-Use SCRAM-SHA-256 scheme instead by editing the `postgresql.conf` configuration file on the database server to:
+Use the SCRAM-SHA-256 scheme instead by editing the `postgresql.conf` configuration file on the database server to:

    ```ini
    password_encryption = scram-sha-256